GuildOfWeavers/distaff/docs/isa.md

 A quick explanation of what's happening here:
 1. First, we pad the beginning of the program with `NOOP`'s so that the first `RESCR` operation happens on the 16th step.
 2. Then, we read 4 values from the input tape `A` using four `READ` operations.
 These 4 values represent our two 256-bit values.
-3. Then push two `0`'s onto the stack to initialize the capacity portion of the sponge.
+3. Then, we push two `0`'s onto the stack to initialize the capacity portion of the sponge.
 This is done by executing `PAD2` operation.
 4. Then, we execute `RESCR` operation 10 times.
 Notice again that the first `RESCR` operation is executed on the 16th step.
 5. The result of hashing is now in the 5th and 6th positions of the stack.
 So, we remove top 4 times from the stack (using `DROP4` operation) to move the result to the top of the stack.